TalMalchi/Ex3_OOP/README.md

 In this Part,  we were required to make a comparison of running time between implementations in Python and Java.
 The results show the running times between 4 different directed weighted graphs and 4 different algorithms.
 You can see the results in this [wiki](https://github.com/TalMalchi/Ex3_OOP.wiki.git)!

-Note: a requirements file has been added to the repository, so that running the program can be done with less hassle.